QBI-Software/NEURON-tutorial/lessons/network.md

 ### STEP A4:

 Why don't you clean up your network code a little?
-Its looking filthy.
+Its looking a little filthy.

-1. Embed your definitions of net_syn and con_01 into a **proc** like we did for the alpha synapse.
-However, make sure you declare the **objectvar** **outside** the proc.
+1. Embed your definitions of `net_syn` and `con_01` into a **proc** like we did for the alpha synapse.
+However, make sure you declare the `objectvar` **outside** the proc.

-1. Why not try setting all your important network parameters as stand alone variables that is called by the *procs* as placeholders?
+1. Why not try setting all your important network parameters as stand alone variables that is called by the *procs*?
+Try using placeholders too!
 E.g.

 ```
 pre_cell = 0